malloydata/malloy/packages/malloy-syntax-highlight/README.md

 ## Generating a Monarch grammar

 In `scripts/generateMonarchGrammar.ts`, you will find a script that generates a Monarch syntax highlighting grammar from a TextMate grammar.
 In `package.json` you will find a script definition `gen-malloy-monarch` that runs this script for the Malloy TextMate grammar.
-The script's first command line argument is the input file to parse the TextMate specification from and the second commadn line argument is the output file to write the Monarch definition to.
+The script's first command line argument is the input file to parse the TextMate specification from and the second command line argument is the output file to write the Monarch definition to.

 To visually inspect how well the script works out of box, run: